jessepav/lacygoill-wiki-backup/vim/popup.md

 ## My filter doesn't work.
 When I press a key, it's not handled as expected!

 You probably have a mapping which interferes.
-Mappings are invoked before filters.
+Mappings are processed before filters.

 Solution: Pass `mapping: v:false` to `popup_create()`.
 Downside: This will break all your mappings as long as the popup is visible.